DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method | Type | Description
 ------ | ----- | -----
 `withText(text)` | Selector | Creates a selector that filters a matching set by the specified text.
 Selects elements that *contain* this text.
+To filter elements by *strict match*, use the `withExactText` method.
 The `text` parameter is case-sensitive.
 `withText(re)` | Selector | Creates a selector that filters a matching set using the specified regular expression.

 ### withExactText

 Method | Type | Description
 ------ | ----- | -----
 `withExactText(text)` | Selector | Creates a selector that filters a matching set by the specified text.
 Selects elements whose text content *strictly matches* this text.
+To search for elements that *contain* a specific text, use the `withText` method.
 The `text` parameter is case-sensitive.

 ### withAttribute